RiverUp/The-Robustness-of-Watermark-Embeddedness-Based-on-Different-Transformations-with-Different-Algorithm/report/The Robustness of Watermark Embeddedness Based on Different Transformations with Different Algorithms into Different Fre.md

    Usually, a detection threshold τ is established to make the detection decision if δ τ, where only the coefficients above the detection threshold are considered.

-   But here, we only need to verify the robustness of the watermark instead of ensuring whether the watermark exist or not, so there is no need to set the threshold.
+   But here, we only need to verify the robustness of the watermark instead of ensuring whether the watermark exists or not, so there is no need to set the threshold.

    ```python
    def detectWatAddi(wat_embedded,matrix,t2):